dbebel/docs/pages/platform/public-cloud/editing_an_instance_in_control_panel/guide.en-ca.md

 ![Edit instance](images/editinstance.png){.thumbnail}

-### Instance name and image
+### Instance name and Image

-This section allows you to edit the instance name and image.
+This section allows you to edit the Instance name and Image.

 ![Change name or image](images/editnameorimage.png){.thumbnail}

 > [!alert]
-> If you select a different image, all of the data stored on the instance will be deleted, this action is irreversible.
-It is also not possible to switch from a linux image to a windows image and vice versa.
+> If you select a different image, all of the data stored on the instance will be deleted.
+This action is irreversible.
 >
+> It is not possible to switch from a linux image to a windows image and vice versa.
+>

 ### Template

-This section allows you to select a new template for your instance.
+This section allows you to select a new Template for your instance.

 ![Edit template](images/edittemplate.png){.thumbnail}

 > [!warning]
-> Depending the quota(resources) you have left on your project, certain templates will not be available.
-In such cases, you will need to [contact our support](https://help.ovhcloud.com/en-ca/contact-method/) team by creating a ticket from your Control Panel to find out if you are eligible for a quota increase.
+> Depending on the quota (resources) you have left on your project, some templates will not be available.
+In such cases, you will need to [increase your Public Cloud quota](https://docs.ovh.com/ca/en/public-cloud/increase-public-cloud-quota/) first.
 >

 ### Instance type and billing period

 This section allows you to modify your billing period or to switch your instance to the flex option if needed.
-Find out more about changing the billing rate for your Public Cloud instance [here](https://docs.ovh.com/ca/en/public-cloud/change-public-cloud-billing-rate/).
+For more information, please consult this guide: [Switching from hourly to monthly billing](https://docs.ovh.com/ca/en/public-cloud/change-public-cloud-billing-rate/).

 ![Edit billing or instance](images/optionandbilling.png){.thumbnail}

-Apply the changes once the selection is done, the instance will be rebooted during the operation.
+Once done, apply the changes.
+The instance will be shutdown and rebooted during the operation.

 ## Go further